TaylorInsights/SQL-Queries/README.md

 WHERE discount > 0.05;
 ```

-### Question 4: How many products from each product category need to be reordered (stock < 3)?
+## Question 4: How many products from each product category need to be reordered (stock < 3)?
 Please provide the category name, number of total products in that category, and number of products that need to be reordered.
+### In this example I use a Common Table Expression (CTE) to perform analysis on product categories and their stock quantities.
+The CTE was chosen to organize the SQL query into more manageable parts.
+### 'CTE_TOTAL_PRODUCTS' calculates the total number of products within each category using a LEFT JOIN.
+### 'CTE_LOW_STOCK_PRODUCTS' identifies products in categories with low stock (less than 3 items) using an INNER JOIN and COUNT.
+### Final Query uses the two previous CTE's to perform final analysis.
+This query is joined by 'category_name'.
+It COUNTs the number of product with low stock within each category and uses GROUP BY to group them by category_name.
 ```sql
 WITH CTE_TOTAL_PRODUCTS AS (
     SELECT c.category_name